 Even more frustrating for teams seeking to foster a shared sense of culture and purpose, when some users are in a room together while others are remote, having individuals communicating on different playing fields presents its own challenges.
 Whether its jokes and side conversations in the room or unseen distractions for the remote worker, ironically, video conferencing sometimes works better when everyone is on video!

 With challenging logistics, real-time video conferencing between colleagues across oceans or continents is relegated to only the most formal, most important meetings.
 That leaves overseas workers potentially cut off from the vast majority of their colleagues and the information that is communicated so freely through the halls of a physical office.

-> Email, of course, remains a ubiquitous tool for trading messages, although with no enforced structure and an ever-changing culture depending on individual context, few global teams find email alone is a reliable way to build team cohesion.
-Supplementing email’s ability to share information, however, are a series of newer enterprise social collaboration tools like Jive and Yammer, which seek to provide the same type of social learning and ambient awareness that Facebook brought to friends’ wedding and baby photos.
+Email, of course, remains a ubiquitous tool for trading messages, although with no enforced structure and an ever-changing culture depending on individual context, few global teams find email alone is a reliable way to build team cohesion.
+Supplementing email’s ability to share information, however, are a series of newer enterprise social collaboration tools like Slack, Jive, and Yammer, which seek to provide the same type of social learning and ambient awareness that Facebook brought to friends’ wedding and baby photos.

-> These social collaboration tools have offered a respite from the constant onslaught of office email, replacing a single, “dumb” stream of unstructured content with a sophisticated array of rich-media messages, posts, groups and feeds.
+These social collaboration tools have offered a respite from the constant onslaught of office email, replacing a single, “dumb” stream of unstructured content with a sophisticated array of rich-media messages, posts, groups and feeds.

 As organizations learn more and more about the power of social learning, many have piloted programs built around collaboration tools that get them one step closer to reproducing the casual information exchanges that happen naturally in any tight-knit group of people.